spessasus/spessasynth_lib/docs/synthesizer/index.md

 ### presetList

-The current preset list of the synthesizer, including all soundbanks with their offsets set through the soundfontManager.
+The current preset list of the synthesizer, including all soundbanks with their offsets set through the sound bankManager.

 Stored as a list of objects:
 - `bank` - number - the bank number of the preset.